-Cybersecurity news site CyberNews discovered the hoard, which includes LinkedIn IDs, full names, email addresses, phone numbers, genders, links to LinkedIn profiles, links to other social media profiles, and professional titles, and other work-related data.
-However no passwords or payment data appear to have been affected.
+Cybersecurity news site CyberNews discovered the hoard, which includes LinkedIn IDs, full names, email addresses (opens in new tab), phone numbers, genders, links to LinkedIn profiles, links to other social media profiles, and professional titles, and other work-related data.
+However no passwords (opens in new tab) or payment (opens in new tab)data appear to have been affected.

 As proof that the information is valid, the seller is offering two million entries for about $2 worth of forum credits.
 CyberNews analyzed the sample and confirmed that it’s legitimate.
 However, it remains unsure if this is freshly stolen information, or if it’s just aggregated data from previous breaches.

 - Keep your identity safe and secure with the best identity theft protection (opens in new tab)

 - We've built a list of the best malware removal (opens in new tab) software

 - Also check out our roundup of the best ransomware protection (opens in new tab)

 Despite the batch not containing login credentials or payment data, it is still a devastating weapon in the right hands.
 Fraudsters and cybercriminals can use the information to send out spear-phishing attacks, impersonation attacks, try to brute-force accounts, or simply send out spam emails to millions of previously unknown addresses.

 “Particularly determined attackers can combine information found in the leaked files with other data breaches in order to create detailed profiles of their potential victims,” the report warns.